Leading Through Disruption: Survive and Thrive in the Digital Transformation

 Scott began his career fresh out of high school, where his job as a delivery boy was a springboard into the world of technology.
 He became division head of a computer sales division and then purchased it as his own company.
 It was eventually built into a twelve-store operation in three states.

 His next endeavor was as founder and CEO of Paragraph, Inc., a Soviet/American joint venture founded in 1988, despite international tensions.
 Half of the company was sold to Silicon Graphics, and the other half is still expanding today (Parascript, Inc.).

 Scott then collaborated with H.R.
-Haldeman to publish a diary of his years as an aide to President Nixon, which was a bestseller (Putnam Publishing), and involved Sony Interactive in the release of a book companion CD-ROM.
+Haldeman to publish a diary of his years as the Chief of Staff to President Nixon, which was a bestseller (Putnam Publishing), and involved Sony Interactive in the release of a book companion CD-ROM.